 Belmont in Gaston County, North Carolina — The American South (South Atlantic)

 Location.
-35° 14.52′ N, 81° 2.302′ W. Marker is in Belmont, North Carolina, in Gaston County.
-Marker can be reached from the intersection of South Main Street and Airline Street.
+35° 14.623′ N, 81° 2.184′ W. Marker is in Belmont, North Carolina, in Gaston County.
+Marker is at the intersection of Catawba Street (State Highway 7) and Glenway Street, on the right when traveling east on Catawba Street.
 Touch for map.
-Marker is at or near this postal address: 6 South Main Street, Belmont NC 28012, United States of America.
+Marker is at or near this postal address: 40 Catawba Street, Belmont NC 28012, United States of America.

 Also see . . .

-1. Spirit of the Fighting Yank at Stowe Park.
-(Submitted on June 3, 2015, by Mark Hilton of Montgomery, Alabama.)
+1. DAR Profile of William Chronicle.
+(Submitted on May 14, 2015, by Mark Hilton of Montgomery, Alabama.)